An American Tail Theatre

 An American Tail Theatre (also known as An American Tail Live) was an attraction at Universal Studios Florida and Universal Studios Hollywood.
 It was based on An American Tail and its sequel, An American Tail: Fievel Goes West.
 The show opened in Florida with the rest of the park on June 7, 1990, and opened in Hollywood in the same year.
-It closed in Florida in 1992, and was replaced with Beetlejuice's Rock and Roll Graveyard Revue, while the one in Hollywood closed in 1997 and was replaced with Terminator 2 3D: Battle Across Time.
+It closed in Florida in 1992, and was replaced with Beetlejuice's Rock and Roll Graveyard Revue, while the one in Hollywood closed in 1997 and was replaced with T2 3-D: Battle Across Time.

 History

 The attraction opened with the Universal Studios Florida park on June 7, 1990.
 Steven Spielberg, the executive producer of the first film in the series, served as a creative consultant for the plot of the show.
 The attraction eventually ended up becoming a short lived seasonal attraction, only operating during peak seasons of 1990 and 1991.
 The show was closed in 1992 due to low attendance and replaced by Beetlejuice's Rock and Roll Graveyard Revue which opened later the same year.
 Following the closure, on July 5, 1992, the Fievel's Playland attraction opened in the World Expo area of the park alternatively (now part of Woody Woodpecker's KidZone).

 The attraction opened in Hollywood in 1990, 1 year after Fievel's Playland opened.
 The attraction this time had a giant Tiger puppet controlled by many team members inside it.
 The attraction closed alongside Fievel's Playland in 1997, and was replaced with Terminator 2-3D: Battle Across Time.
 As of 2014, Despicable Me: Minion Mayhem currently is in that spot.
 Fievel can still be seen as a meet and greet character in the park.

 The show became the first of many original attractions at the park which have been closed and replaced, including Production Studio Tour, Ghostbusters Spooktacular, Kongfrontation, The Funtastic World of Hanna-Barbera, The Wild Wild Wild West Stunt Show, Back to the Future: The Ride and Earthquake: The Big One.